mcv-m6-video/mcv-c6-2025-team8/Week5/README.md

 ## Overview

-This folder contains all scripts used to run the baseline model from the repository [CVMasterActionRecognitionSpotting](https://github.com/arturxe2/CVMasterActionRecognitionSpotting) and to explore several enhancements in Week 5 of the MCV C6 course.
+This folder contains all scripts used to run the baseline model from the repository [CVMasterActionRecognitionSpotting](https://github.com/arturxe2/CVMasterActionRecognitionSpotting) and to explore several improvements in Week 5 of the MCV C6 course.

 ### Enhancements Summary